Viewing Maptitude Online Maps

 If you drew a circle, polygon, or rectangle, you can

-the estimated demographics of the populations within those areas on the
+demographics of the populations within those areas in the

 ![]() |